-15. In HRWD 4233 - HRD Legal and Ethical Issues, students must respond to a series of situations based on real world cases which require them to analyze the facts and apply concepts from the class in their responses.
+15. HRWD 4233 - HRD Legal and Ethical Issues, students must respond to a series of situations based on real world cases which require them to analyze the facts and apply concepts from the class in their responses.
 Assessment is based on the student's ability to identify the various legal and ethical issues presented and analyze them using concepts from prior class assignments and the textbook.
 Some assessment is also based on the organization and mechanics of the student's response.
 The grading process uses a rubric specifically developed for this class.
-A new edition of the textbook is being used.